RLadiesMX/rladiesmxsource/content/es/authors/ciudadobregon/_index.md

 ---
 # Display name
-title: R-Ladies Cuernavaca
+title: R-Ladies Ciudad Obregón

 # Username (this should match the folder name)
 authors:
-- cuernavaca
+- ciudadobregon

 # Is this the primary user of the site?
 superuser: false